The Rev. Valerie Mayo

 Rector

-The Reverend Valerie J. Mayo resides in Durham, North Carolina with her 12-year-old son, Elijah.
-Her daughter, Valerie Victoria, is actively serving in the US Air Force, and is presently stationed at Travis AF Base in Fairfield, California.
+The Reverend Valerie J. Mayo resides in Durham, North Carolina with her 14-year-old son, Elijah.
+Her 23-year-old daughter, Valerie Victoria, is actively serving in the US Air Force, and is presently stationed at Travis AF Base in Fairfield, California.

 Before accepting the call as Rector at St. Titus Episcopal Church, Rev. Mayo served as the Director of Community Life at Virginia Theological Seminary, Alexandria, Virginia; Urban Missioner for Diocese of Kentucky, University of Louisville Episcopal/Lutheran Campus Chaplain & Priest-in-Charge of St. George’s Episcopal Church, Louisville, Kentucky, and was the inaugural Director of Beloved Community Initiatives at the Seminary of the Southwest in Austin, Texas.